 What if it’s raining or I don’t have time to do my Pick Your Own on my share day?

-You can come back later in the week to do your PYO crops.
-You are welcome to come do PYO Tuesday-Saturday during daylight hours.
+You can come back later in the week to pick PYO crops.
+You are welcome to come do PYO during any other distribution time (Tues 3-7, Thurs 9-12, or Sat 10-1).
 We do not allow picking of tomatoes in the rain, as it can spread disease, so we actually encourage you to come back and pick your PYO crops on a sunny day.

 Does everyone get exactly the same items each week?